kjspring/dsc-phase-2-project-v2-3/README.md

 - Model 2 (M2) is the best model as it has the best predictive capabilities, R-squared of 0.88, low RMSE and PI, though the error is not normally distributed.

 ### Actionable Recommendations
-1. Improving the condition of a house by one-unit the sale price of a house will increase by about 6%.
+1. Improving the condition of a house by one-unit will increase the sale price  by about 6%.
 2. Adding an additional full bathroom would increase the sale price of a house by about 3.9%.
 3. Marketing should be focused throughout King County, WA except in Zip codes 98002, 98003, 98023, 98032, 98042, and 98198 as the value of the homes sold in these Zip codes are well under the surrounding Zip codes.
 4. Market real estate services toward owners of waterfront properties as these sell for 59% more than homes not waterfront.

 ### Next Steps
-This model could be improved to make better predictions by adding more data additional features, such as crime rate in the geographic location of the home, the zoned public school ranking, and time the house was on the market until it was sold.
+This model could be improved to make better predictions by adding more data and additional variables such as crime rate in the geographic location of the home, the zoned public school ranking, and time the house was on the market until it was sold.
 The GPS coordinates of the sold house could be used to collect the first two of these variables.
 The Multiple Listing Service may be a source for more recent data and on how long a house was on the market from day of listing to closing date.

 Another source of data could be in the internal data of our brokerage client.
 They possibly have data of properties they have sold or bid on, this would include the data of the asking and bidding price of the property.